-Congress created the Defense Nuclear Facilities Safety Board (Board) as an independent agency within the Executive Branch (42 U.S.C. § 2286, et seq.) to identify the nature and consequences of potential threats to public health and safety at the Department of Energy's (DOE's) defense nuclear facilities, to elevate such issues to the highest levels of authority, and to inform the public.
-To accomplish its mission in Fiscal Year (FY) 2012, the Board is requesting \$29.130, million in new budget authority and 120 FTEs.
+Congress created the Defense Nuclear Facilities Safety Board (Board) as an independent agency within the Executive Branch (42 U.S.C. § 2286, et seq.) to identify the nature and consequences of potential threats to public health and safety at the Department of Energy's (DOE) defense nuclear facilities, to elevate such issues to the highest levels of authority, and to inform the public.
+To continue to execute its oversight mission of ensuring adequate protection of public health and safety at DOE's defense nuclear facilities in an environment of increased workload generated by DOE and the Board's Congressional oversight and appropriations committees in FY 2013, the Board is requesting a total of \$29,415,000 in new budget authority and 120 FTEs.